khardsonhurley/Hackbright-Project/README.md

 export GOOGLE_TRANSLATE_KEY="REPLACE_WITH_YOUR_KEY"
 export TWILIO_SECRET_KEY="REPLACE_WITH_YOUR_KEY"
 ```
-* Source the variables to your evt:
+* Source the variables to your virtual environment.
 ```
 source secrets.sh
 ```
-*  and start up the flask server:
+*  Start up the flask server.
 ```bash
 $ python server.py
 ```
 * Go to http://0.0.0.0:5000/ to see the web app

 ## <a name="author"></a>About the Author